kLog: A Language for Logical and Relational Learning with Kernels: The kLog language

 where, for all $j=1,\dots,m$, $\mathsf{type}_j\in\{\mathcal{E}_1,\dots,\mathcal{E}_k,\mathcal{V}\}$ and $\mathsf{name}_j$ is the name of the $j$-th column of $r$.
 If column $j$ does not have type $\mathcal{V}$, then its name can optionally include a \textit{role field} using the syntax $\mathsf{name}_j\mathsf{@}\mathsf{role}_j$.
 If unspecified, $\mathsf{role}_j$ is set to $j$ by default.
 The level of a signature is either \textsf{intensional} or \textsf{extensional}.
 In the extensional case, all the atoms which contribute to every interpretation are those and only those listed in the data.
 In the intensional case, ground atoms are those which result from the Prolog intensional predicates using Prolog semantics (optionally with tabling).
 In this way, users may take advantage of many of the extensions of definite clause logic that are built into Prolog.

 The ability to specify intensional predicates through clauses (see an example in Listing~\ref{lis:intensional}) is most useful for introducing background knowledge in the learning process and common practice in inductive logic programming \cite{De-Raedt:2008:Logical-and-relational-learning}.
-As explained in Section~\ref{sec:kernel}, features for the learning process are derived from a graph whose vertices are ground facts in the database; hence the ability of declaring rules that specify relations directly translates into the ability of designing and maintaining features in a declarative fashion.
+As explained in Section~\ref{sec:kernel}, features for the learning process are derived from a graph whose vertices are ground facts in the database; hence the ability to declare rules that specify relations directly translates into the ability to design and maintain features in a declarative fashion.
 This is a key characteristic of kLog and, in our opinion, one of the key reasons behind the success of related systems like Markov logic.

 In order to ensure the well-definedness of the subsequent graphicalization procedure (see Section~\ref{sec:graphicalization}), we introduce two additional database assumptions.
 First, we require that the primary key of every relation consists of the columns whose type belongs to $\{\mathcal{E}_1,\dots,\mathcal{E}_k\}$ (i.e., purely of identifiers).
 This is perhaps the main difference between the kLog and the E/R data models.
 As it will become more clear in the following, identifiers are just placeholders and are kept separate from property values so that learning algorithms will not rely directly on their values to build a decision function\footnote{To make an extreme case illustrating the concept, it makes no sense to predict whether a patient suffers from a certain disease based on his/her social security number.}.